What is optic atrophy?

 When making a diagnosis, an eye health professional will look for a pale optic disc which is a clinical sign of optic atrophy.
 The optic disc is the portion of the optic nerve visible when looking into the eye.

-What affect does optic atrophy have on vision?
+What effect does optic atrophy have on vision?

 Vision loss will vary depending on the severity of the atrophy.
 Due to the nerve damage, optic atrophy is not reversible and therefore cannot be treated.
 However, in some circumstances the cause of the damage may be treatable.